Recreation resource planning: Recreation

 The occasion of a person to participate in a specific recreation activity in a particular outdoor setting in order to enjoy a desired recreation experience and gain the healthy benefits that accrue.
 (Note---the historic term of “recreation” has largely been replaced by the phrase “recreation opportunity” as defined above).

 Recreation Benefits

 Recreation resource planning should promote the environmental, human and community wellness benefits that accrue from recreation participation such as improved physical and mental health, family cohesion, civility, social integration, child development, economic stimulation, workforce productivity, resource stewardship, and conservation ethic.

 Recreation Diversity

-Because there is no “average” recreationist, it is important to plan for and maintain a spectrum of diverse recreation opportunities.
+Because there is no “average” recreationist, plan for spectrum of diverse recreation opportunities.

 Systems Approach

 Recreation resource planners must consider how their resources fit into a larger regional system, how their potential recreation alternatives might contribute to regional recreation diversity, and how their opportunities can be linked to larger systems.

 Recreation Justice

 Recreation resource planning helps to ensure that all people have an opportunity to enjoy our great outdoors without prejudice of race, ethnicity, age, wealth, gender, beliefs, or abilities.
-Planning should also ensure that Treaty rights and the rights of aboriginal publics are fairly considered.
+Planning should also ensure that Treaty rights and the rights of aboriginal peoples are fairly considered.